-- 1. Application: A competitive application process shall be administered through the Utah Public Procurement system. - 2.
+- 1. Application: An application process shall be administered through the Utah Public Procurement system. - 2.
 Threshold Review: Once the application window is closed, the RDA will conduct a review to determine whether applications conform to the Threshold Requirements outlined in Section 3.
 Applications must meet every one of these requirements or they will be deemed ineligible and will not be reviewed further.
-Applications that meet all of the Threshold Requirements will advance to Phase 3, Project Evaluation and Review. - 3.
-Project Evaluation and Review: Applications that meet all Threshold Requirements will be evaluated based on the following: - i.
-Alignment with project priorities. - ii.
-Content and quality of the project narrative. - iii.
-Qualifications and experience of the applicant and development team. - iv.
-Content, effectiveness, and appropriateness of the budget, sources and uses, operating proforma, and related assumptions. - v.
-The readiness of the project to proceed to construction.

-vi.
-Any and all content regarding building and site design.
+Applications that meet all Threshold Requirements will advance to Phase 3, Project Evaluation and Review. - 3.
+Project Evaluation and Review: Applications that meet all Threshold Requirements will be evaluated based on the following criteria: - i.
+Alignment with project priorities projects may qualify for interest rate reductions by meeting certain project priorities as laid out in Section 6 of this document - ii.
+Content and quality of the project narrative - iii.
+Qualifications and experience of the applicant and development team - iv.
+Content, effectiveness, and appropriateness of the budget, sources and uses, operating proforma, and related assumptions - v.
+The readiness of the project to proceed to construction - vi.
+Any and all content regarding building and site design

-Once applications have been evaluated and ranked, they will be forwarded to the Project Review Committee.
-Projects that the Project Review Committee finds to score more competitively than other proposed projects of similar type will be recommended to the RDA Board of Directors for a conditional commitment for funding.
+Once applications have been evaluated and ranked, they will be forwarded to the RDA Finance Committee.
+Projects that the RDA Finance Committee finds to score more competitively than other proposed projects of similar type will be recommended to the RDA Board of Directors for a conditional commitment for funding.